yongkangzhao/yongkangzhao/README.md

 Throughout my career, I've focused on creating tangible impact by bridging the gap between research and production.

-- **🏆 1st Place Winner, ElevenLabs Worldwide Hackathon:** Co-developed "Read Along," a production-ready application that secured first place.
-The tool transforms blog posts into interactive audio experiences with real-time text highlighting, leveraging ElevenLabs for voice generation and OpenAI for summarization.
+- **🏆 1st Place Winner, ElevenLabs Hackathon:** As the AI Engineer for a four-person team, co-developed 'Hugo Tour Guide,' an AI travel companion that won first prize.
+The project provides users with personalized, location-aware travel experiences by planning routes and answering cultural and historical questions on the go.
-- **💡 Innovator at Microsoft AI Agents Hackathon:** Architected and documented "BabyAGI with Tools," a complex multi-agent system designed to solve long-running tasks by dynamically using a toolbox of specialized AI agents.
-This project demonstrates a deep dive into autonomous agent collaboration and architecture.
+- **💡 Architect of 'EZ-Career' at Microsoft AI Agents Hackathon:** Designed and co-developed "EZ-Career," a sophisticated multi-agent autonomous system to fully automate the job application process.
+The project leveraged a complex architecture with Playwright for browser control and Retrieval-Augmented Generation (RAG) for factual consistency, showcasing a deep dive into practical, real-world agentic workflows.
 - **Enhanced AI Agent Capabilities at TIFIN:** As a Senior Machine Learning Engineer, I enhanced conversational AI agents, fine-tuned open-source models to boost performance while reducing latency, and designed tools to expand agent functionality.
 - **Engineered 10x Training Efficiency:** At Megagon Labs, I boosted model training efficiency by over 10-fold by developing highly efficient (FSDP, LoRA, BF16) pretraining and fine-tuning scripts.
 - **Developed AI Agent for Thousands of Users:** As a Research Assistant at Georgia Tech, I developed and enhanced "Jill Watson," an AI Agent for Adult Learning deployed in multiple schools and used by thousands of users.